 So, I think the Echo is very useful, but I think my family needs to focus more on some of the added skills we should be using, but we just aren’t, to get full usage out of it.

 The Tap became part of the family last year as an option for a portable speaker with Bluetooth capabilities.
 We wanted to use it outside and inside, without being tied to a power source as the Echo is.
-The biggest different between the Tap is a button had to be pressed (thus the “tap” in the name) to activate the device.
+The biggest difference between the Tap is a button had to be pressed (thus the “tap” in the name) to activate the device.
 I almost bought another Echo about a month ago because I didn’t realize just how much I missed the voice activation until we got the Tap.
-However, in a stroke of pure genius, Amazon upgraded the software on the Tap and now, with one change to the settings, it is now voice activated – so it is both portable and voice activated – best of both worlds.
+However, in a stroke of pure genius, Amazon upgraded the software on the Tap and now, with one change to the settings, it is now voice activated – so it is both portable and voice-activated – best of both worlds.

 The Tap sits in my office, where I like to listen to music and local radio through my Tune In radio app.
 I love that I can just say, “Alexa, STOP!” when the phone rings to silence it without fumbling for the button to shut it down.